 How much is the adoption fee?

 All RSPCA Queensland pets are $29* to adopt during Clear the Shelters.
-Animals which have a standard adoption fee that is less than $29 will remain at their current adoption price (eg. mice, small birds, poultry, rats and guinea pigs.)
+Animals which have a standard adoption fee that is less than $29 will remain at their current adoption price (eg. mice, small birds, poultry, rats and guinea pigs.).
+Horses and large livestock are not included in this promotion.

 Why aren’t adoption fees always this low?